 Where in Africa haven’t you been that’s always been on your bucket list?

-I would love to visit Kigali, not only because of its amazing history, resilience and kind-natured people, but of course to be close and in the natural habitat of the greatest Silverback Gorillas.
+I would love to visit Kigali, the capital of Rwanda, not only because of its amazing history, resilience and kind-natured people, but of course to be close and in the natural habitat of the greatest Silverback Gorillas.
 This has always been a dream of mine.

 What do you love about Africa?